JamieGeddes/jamiegeddes.io/source/_posts/Delphi-FunctionalExtensions-avoiding-null-dereference-exceptions-with-the-Maybe-type.md

 end;
 ````

-Now we're using the HasValue method to explicitly check that we have a widget to work with, whereas previously we may have forgetten the assignment check and run the risk of dereferencing a Nil reference.
+Now we're using the HasValue method to explicitly check that we have a widget to work with, whereas previously we may have forgotten the assignment check and run the risk of dereferencing a Nil reference.
 Because we're now forced to unwrap the value explicitly, we've eliminated the potential to try and work with the Nil widget reference.
 Additionally, I've renamed the variable for the object returned from the call to the repository method, to indicate that the underlying value is not always assigned.

 ## Summary